2026 FIFA World Cup Stadiums: All 16 Venues, Cities & Capacities

 Lincoln Financial Field FIFA World Cup 2026

-Philadelphia’s Lincoln Financial Field will host six matches, including a Round of 16 match on July 4.
-The date adds meaning as it falls on U.S. Independence Day.
+Lincoln Financial Field holds 69,328 fans.
+FIFA calls it Philadelphia Stadium.
+It hosts 6 matches, including a Round of 16 game on July 4, U.S. Independence Day.

 Hard Rock Stadium – Miami, Florida